Jorge-Ortiz-Mata/yorchauth-api-gem/README.md

 $ rails g yorchauthapi --help
 ```

-In order to install and generate the user model configuration, run this command
+In order to install and generate the authentication configuration, run this command:
 ```bash
 $ rails g yorchauthapi User
 ```
 This command will generate the following files:
-- The authenticate controler.
+- The Authenticated Controller.
 - The User and the Authentication Token models.
 - Two migrations (These migrations will create the users and the authentication token tables).